 The revision to N.J.S.
-18A:71B-2 incorporates the Legislature's intent by codifying the notion that there is a presumption that a dependent student's legal residence is the same as his or her parent's residence.
+18A:71B-2 follows what the Court in A.Z. ex rel.
+B.Z. v.
+Higher Educ.
+Student Assistance Authority determined to be the Legislature's intent and codifies that there is a rebuttable presumption that a dependent student's legal residence is the same as his or her parent's residence.
 The revision incorporates the determination of the Appellate Division in A.Z. ex rel.
 B.Z. v.
 Higher Educ.
 Student Assistance Authority, 427 N.J.Super.
-389 (2012), dealing with the ambiguity regarding what it means to be a "resident" of this State in the contest of dependent students whose primary caregiver is prevented from establishing, or has not established, a New Jersey domicile.
+389 (2012), dealing with the ambiguity regarding what it means to be a "resident" of this State in the context of dependent students whose primary caregiver is prevented from establishing, or has not established, a New Jersey domicile.
 The Court held that conclusively deeming a dependent student to share the domicile of his or her parent alters the plain meaning of the statute.
 Moreover, it was determined that the legislative intent of the statute was that a student's legal residence is only "presumed" to be that of his or her parents' residence, a presumption that can be rebutted with a showing that the dependent student enjoyed a lengthy and continuous residence within the State.
+The revised language includes some of the language used in the Court's decision, and a clear explanation that the presumption is rebuttable.